saurabh-khare/code-challenges/Javascript/text-transformation/README.md

 -   Given a list of words and their substitutions, replace all occurrences of the specified words with their substitutions. (ie. replace every Bees with BEES and so on)
 -   Given a list of words, add a random Chuck Norris animal fact after the paragraph where such words are found. (possible source https://api.chucknorris.io/)

-Further requirements would be added in the next sprint.

 ### A test case